LinhToan/SAP-Fiori-TCD-ZEWM10-upload-file-script/README.md

 # SAP-Fiori-TCD-ZEWM10-upload-file-script
-This python script creates an upload file for ZEWM10
+This python script creates an upload file for ZEWM10 in SAP Fiori TCD